isomerpages/moe-yishuntownsec/_admissions/DSA Talent Areas for YTSS in 2024.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Yishun Town Secondary School welcomes prospective students who demonstrate
-talent, passion and ability in our various talent categories.
-Successful applicants will join YTSS in January 2025.
-Generally, students who are keen to apply should possess strong level of motivation and commitment to the talent areas, and in other curricular and co-curricular activities offered by the school.
+talent, passion and ability in our various talent categories. <strong>Successful applicants will join YTSS in January 2025.</strong> Generally, students who are keen to apply should possess strong level of motivation and commitment to the talent areas, and in other curricular and co-curricular activities offered by the school.
 While achievement level and mastery in their chosen area is key, we are also scouting for students who display strong potential in their areas of choice.
 Our DSA talents should also have the mind-set and learning disposition to cope well with other aspects of school life in YTSS.</p>
 </li>
 <li>
 <p>Students admitted into Yishun Town Secondary School via DSA will have